Aussie Mobile Mortgage Broker, Tina Assadour does not like to talk about herself.

 Tina tells us how she goes that extra mile with her customers, by discussing with them how to protect their mortgage and with a lot of customers never really considering it before, they truly see this discussion as an extra level of care, making it even more rewarding for Tina.

-“Mortgage protection is something I feel very strongly about; many people don’t think about the impact a significant life event can have on their overall quality of life.
+“My Protection Plan is something I feel very strongly about; many people don’t think about the impact a significant life event can have on their overall quality of life.
 I feel it is my duty of care as their broker to discuss it.
 There is no pressure in the conversation, its more just education to ensure they have a Plan B. As a broker, I have had a customer claim on their policy and understand the importance, I have also sat with customers trying to tidy up their finances after a significant life event when no coverage was in place.
 It is a Must Do for me”.

 For Tina, her first-hand experience didn’t need to be her catalyst to see the value in offering protection to her clients.
 From the very start, Tina knew it was “the right thing to do” for her customers.